mistajase79/mj-node-cue-sdk/README.md

 If Corsair could provide me with a new keyboard or any other RGB accessory I'll be happy to add support for it!

-This is an update for the node-cue-sdk wrapper orginal created by Yannick de Jong

 ### <a href="https://github.com/Yannicked/node-cue-sdk/wiki/Documentation">Original Documentation</a>